jdjakub/papers/prog-2022/prog22-manuscript.md

 Another case is that of C\++, which added to C the Object-Oriented concepts pioneered by Smalltalk while remaining 100% compatible with C, down to the level of ABI and performance.
 This strategy was enormously successful for adoption, but came with the tradeoff of enormous complexity compared to languages designed from scratch for OO, like Smalltalk, Ruby, and Java.

-### Dimension: conceptual granularity
+\note{JE: this should be merged into Composability ### Dimension: conceptual granularity

 \tp{Smalltalk objects are "all levels of granularity"; UNIX files are large-scale; Haskell data structures small-scale; very big virtual machines; there is also the web / distributed file system?}

 Many programming languages and systems impose structure at a "fine granularity": that of individual variables and other data and code structures.
 This replaces and constrains the flat, "anything goes" memory landscape of the machine level, and the similar "run it and see what happens" indifference of machine instruction streams.
 Conversely, systems like UNIX or the Web impose fewer restrictions on how programmers represent things---in UNIX's case, delegating all fine-grained structure to the client program and insisting only on a basic infrastructure of "large objects" (i.e. files) \cite{KellOS}.
 The price to pay for this flexibility is that the system can provide relatively little insight into "what is going on" inside the programs if they use a peculiar representation.
 Everything being a file is both a blessing and a curse.

 Web HTTP endpoints have proven to be an even more adaptable and viral abstraction than UNIX files.
 They operate at a similar level of abstraction as files, but support richer content and encompass internet-wide interactions between autonomous systems.
 In a sense, HTTP GET and PUT have become the "subroutine calls" of an internet-scale programming system.
 Perhaps the most salient thing about the Web is that its usefulness came as such a surprise to everyone involved in designing or competing with it.
+}

 ### Remark: the end of history?

 Today we live in a highly developed world of software technology.
 It is estimated that 41,000 person years have been invested into Linux.
 We describe software development technologies in terms of *stacks* of specialized tools, each of which might capitalize over 100 person-years of development.
-Programming system designers face an existential question: how to make a noticeable impact on the overwhelming edifice of existing technology?
+Programming systems have become programming ecosystems --- not designed but evolved.
+How can we noticeably improve programming in the face of the overwhelming edifice of existing technology?
 There are strong incentives to focus on localized incremental improvements that don’t cross the established boundaries.

 The history of computing is one of cycles of evolution and revolution.
 Successive cycles were dominated in turn by mainframes, minicomputers, workstations, personal computers, and the Web.
 Each transition built a whole new technology ecosystem replacing or on top of the previous.
 The last revolution, the Web, was 25 years ago, with the result that many people have never experienced a disruptive platform transition.
 Has history stopped, or are we just stuck in a long cycle, with increasingly pent-up pressures for change?
 If it is the latter, then incompatible ideas now spurned may yet flourish.

 ### Relations
- - *Factoring of complexity* (Section \ref{factoring-of-complexity}): Normalizing redundancy across interrelated descriptions improves coherence.
+ - *Composability* (Section \ref{Dimension: composability}): Conceptual integrity strives to reduce complexity at the source, by creating unified concepts that compose orthogonally to generate diversity.

 ## Customizability